actions-marketplace-validations/marcelocaj_github-action-git-crypt-unlock/README.md

-# Github Action running git-crypt unlock
+# Github Action to run git-crypt secrets in specific folder

 ## Usage